lineality/Online_Voting_Using_One_Time_Pads/README.md

 9. a bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or authority.

+10. a bad-agent may seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times places, registration, ballot items, etc).

 # Description Notes:
 This is a proposed process for reasonably secure 'online (over a network) voting.'
 Part of design is that the entire process is not on-line.
 Rather, physical printed materials and off-line computers are used to reduce the online attack surface.
 You can feasibly steal or tamper with a file in a network-connected computer from a remote location, but you cannot feasibly tamper with or steal documents in a filing cabinet from a computer connected to the internet.
 This particular solution is not a perfect-for-all-cases solution.
 E.g. This will not be easy to use for persons who cannot ever travel themselves to a gov. office or polling place.